HKiOnline/dftui/README.md

 # Dark Fate Terminal UI

 Dark Fate Terminal UI is a front-end for Dark Fate RPG manager accessible via SSH.
-It is built in Go language and uses the wonderful Charm Wish -framework.
+It is built in Go language and uses the wonderful Charm Wish framework.

 ## Features